rdmorganiser/rdmo-docs/docs/management/catalog-development.md

 -  The URI path can be very short, containing only a few terms, or it can be very long, depending on how many levels there are.
 It is advisable not to make the structures too specific so that the area does not become too small and the attributes can be better used.

-* When creating a catalog, each [*Question*](https://pad.gwdg.de/9oaFYAYlTuaw0rGrY6ltEg?view#Questions) must use an attribute, which appears only once in it.
+* When creating a catalog, each [*Question*](#questions) must use an attribute, which appears only once in it.
-* [*Question set*](https://pad.gwdg.de/9oaFYAYlTuaw0rGrY6ltEg?view#Question-sets)s can also be linked to an attribute as well.
+* [*Question sets*](#question-sets) can also be linked to an attribute as well.
 The default attribute here is "https://rdmorganiser.github.io/terms/domain/project/dataset/id".
   * The use of attributes for Question sets does not affect the questions presented to users.
 Only when the „is collection“-Button is enabled can the user create „datasets“ when answering the catalog:

 ![](../_static/img/how-to-guide/set.PNG)